dmrom7/geogbrowns/content/event/2021-10-21-Haloween social/index.md

 abstract: "
 You are invited to our second social of this year, this time themed as a Halloween party.
 The schedule is as follows:

-* 5pm - We will start by meeting in common room just after five (or when the physical geography presentations are finished)
+* 5pm - We will start by meeting in Browns common room just after five (or when the physical geography presentations are finished)

 * 5:15 - We will conduct **Sainsbury's drinks run**, chance for you to grab whatever drink you want and we (school) pay.
 This was very succesful last time!

-* 5:30 - Come back to browns, choose your pumpkin and carve!
+* 5:30 - Come back to Browns, choose your pumpkin and carve!

 "